Karen Takizawa: Early life

 Karen Takizawa was born as Marina Takizawa in Tokyo on May 13, 1992.
-Borne to a Ukrainian father and Japanese mother who was a ballerina, her parents divorced before she was born, and she has never met her father.
+Born to a Ukrainian father and Japanese mother who was a ballerina, her parents divorced before she was born, and she has never met her father.
 She was raised in a single-parent household and was mainly cared for by her strict maternal grandparents because of her busy mother.

 When Takizawa entered elementary school, she experienced xenophobia and was bullied/harassed by other kids because of her foreign background and was often told to "go back to your country!"
 She was also called names like "Darth Vader" among others due to her tall stature.
 When she consulted with her grandmother, she was advised to "just fight back because you're big" and "use your inferiority complex as a weapon."
 She followed her advice and started fighting back against her bullies, and gradually the bullying ceased.

 As a teen, she was an avid fan of actress Yuko Takeuchi and wanted to follow in her footsteps to enter the entertainment industry.
 When she told her family about her aspiration, she was met with strong opposition from her grandmother saying: "If you go into showbiz, I'll cut all ties with you!.".
 Still, Takizawa was reluctant to give up on her dream; she continued to secretly send resumes to modeling agencies and went out into the city, hoping to be approached by modeling scouts.
 She was eventually scouted and joined an agency.
-After her modeling debut, she gradually became estranged from her grandmother and had not spoken to her until her passing.
+After her modeling debut, she gradually became estranged from her grandmother and had not spoken to her until her death.